-Dry mouth is very common amongst diabetics, and can increase the risk of tooth decay and gum disease.
-This is because saliva helps to wash away bacteria and food, keeping the mouth more hygienic.
+Dry mouth is very common amongst diabetics and can increase the risk of tooth decay and gum disease.
+The reason being is that saliva helps to wash away bacteria and food, keeping the mouth more hygienic.

 MIDTOWN DENTISTRY CAN HELP YOU MANAGE YOUR DIABETES

 Excellent dental care is very important, and Midtown Dentistry will work with you to help you manage this condition.
 We can suggest various ways of reducing the side effects of dry mouth and can also provide you with additional dental care where necessary.
 Some diabetics might benefit from more frequent professional teeth cleaning, and more frequent exams will enable us to treat problems early on before they can become too significant.

 Better dental care can decrease the risk of dental diseases and can help protect general health.
 A recent study showed diabetics with good oral health had lower medical bills.